daehan-lim/associative-classifier-mortality-prediction/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- The eICU Collaborative Research Database for providing the dataset
-- The authors of CBA and CMAR for their foundational work in associative classification

 ## Contact

 For any questions or feedback, please open an issue on this GitHub repository.